paxosglobal/address-list-contract/README.md

 ## Key Features

-The smart contract allows storage of a list of addresses on-chain, which can be accessed and utilized by other smart contracts through delegate calls.
+The smart contract allows storage of a list of addresses on-chain, which can be accessed and utilized by other smart contracts.

 ### Interface for the Address List Smart Contract